bowbahdoe/lime-reset/README.md

 ```

 These tags use [elm-css](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest/Css)
 for their implementation.
-This is neccisary because the stylesheet that is
+This is necessary because the stylesheet that is
 being replicated makes use of the `:before` and `:after` css pseudo-selectors
 in order to style the `blockquote` and `q` tags.
 As far as I am aware
 [it is impossible to use pseudo-selectors in inline css](https://stackoverflow.com/questions/5293280/css-pseudo-classes-with-inline-styles),
-so making an inline stylesheet with (as is done by elm-css) is the best way
+so making an inline stylesheet with (as is done by elm-css) is the only way
-to make these tags shareable.
+to make these tags in a redistributable way.
+As a consequence, these tags do not produce
+the `Html msg` from `elm/html` but instead make the `Html msg` from `rtfieldman/elm-css`.